 In the Bible, “the time of the end” describes the period leading up to the return of Jesus Christ.
 It denotes the period just prior to the end of civilizations ruled by men and the beginning of Christ’s rule over the Earth.
 The Bible describes this period as filled with unprecedented violence—violence that almost annihilates all human life.

-That is why people think of Bible prophecy when they see new reports about terrorism, religious clashes, trade wars, radical regimes and weapons of mass destruction.
+That is why people think of Bible prophecy when they see news reports about terrorism, religious clashes, trade wars, radical regimes and weapons of mass destruction.

 Bible prophecies, including those spoken by Christ Himself, give specific signs indicating when human history is approaching that fearsome time.

-Jesus Christ was a prophet.
+Jesus was a prophet.
 He prophesied throughout His ministry.
-Not long before He was crucified, He gave His most crucial prophetic message on the Mount of Olives.
-In this “Olivet prophecy,” Jesus said, “And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth … see the Son of man coming in the clouds of heaven with power and great glory. … Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh: So likewise ye, when ye shall see all these things, know that it is near, even at the doors” (Matthew 24:30, 32-33).
+Just before He was crucified, in His most crucial prophetic message, the “Olivet prophecy,” Jesus said, “And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth … see the Son of man coming in the clouds of heaven with power and great glory. … Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh: So likewise ye, when ye shall see all these things, know that it is near, even at the doors” (Matthew 24:30, 32-33).

 For Christians who believe Jesus Christ, there is no escaping this fact: He personally predicted that He would supernaturally return and that there would be signs immediately preceding that event—signs we should watch for.

-In this same prophecy, Jesus also made this important clarification: “But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only” (verse 36).
-Be wary when you hear someone predicting a specific date that Christ will return.
+In this same prophecy, Jesus made this crucial clarification: “But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only” (verse 36).
+Be wary when you hear someone predicting a specific date of Christ’s return.
 But also be wary of anyone who tells you there is no way to know.
-Christ also said plainly that we should be able to recognize signs “that it is near, even at the doors” (verse 33).
+Christ said plainly that we should be able to recognize signs “that it is near, even at the doors” (verse 33).
 God has not revealed the date, but He has revealed a number of signs.